 PSAT to SAT conversion chart + explainer

-Let’s get one thing straight: PSAT and SAT scores are not directly comparable.
+Let’s get one thing straight right away: PSAT and SAT scores are not directly comparable.
 These two standardized tests measure different skills and knowledge bases.

 Still, we understand why you’re curious about a PSAT to SAT conversion chart.
 While not 100% accurate, it can give you a good idea if your PSAT score aligns with what you hope to achieve on the SAT.